ThuraAung1601/AskCovidDrBot/README.md

 - Thura Aung (System Design and Data Preprocessing)
 - Pyi Hein San (Data Collection)

-Acknowledgement : The authors appreciate Ye Yint Naing* and Phyo Khant Kyaw* for helping to check and correct word segmentation errors done by mmCRFSeg model.
+Acknowledgement : We appreciate Ye Yint Naing* and Phyo Khant Kyaw* for helping to check and correct word segmentation errors done by mmCRFSeg model.
 Also thanks to Prof. Khaing Myat Mon* and Lecturer U Thet Naing Htwe* for the valuable advices.
 - \* are affiliated with Technological University (Kyaukse)

 ## Ref: